aulezko/HumanpDC/README.md

 This repository contains the following files:

-* RadarPlotCode.R: RScript file used to generate the pathway radar plot in Figure 1D.
+* RadarPlotCode.R: RScript file used to generate the radar plot in Figure 1D.